Easy Bench Plans

 The Aldo Leopold Bench

-These easy bench plans were inspired by a bench I spotted while hiking in a park.
-A reader recently informed me that this bench was invented by an American conservationist and environmentalist named Aldo Leopold.
-I was so intrigued by its functional simplicity, I just had to build one myself.
+These easy bench plans were inspired by one I spotted while hiking in a state park.
+A reader recently informed me that an American conservationist, philosopher, forester, and author named Aldo Leopold created this bench design.
+I was so intrigued by its functional simplicity I built one to put under a shade tree in my backyard.

 I have seen several variations of the Aldo Leopold bench (some taller, some wider, etc.), but I liked the dimensions on this one the best.

-The entire bench is made of 2 x 10 material.
-You can use any species of wood to build this bench, but if you are intending it for outdoor use, I recommend a material that is resistant to decay, like Cedar, Redwood or Pressure Treated pine.
+I used 2 x 10 pressure-treated lumber for every part of the bench.
+You can use any species of lumber to build this bench, but if you intend it for outdoor use, I recommend a material resistant to decay, like Cedar, Redwood, or Pressure-treated pine.

 Easy Bench Plans

-The complete Aldo Leopold bench can be built from two 2x10s (10 feet long) and a small amount of deck screws and carriage bolts.
+I used two 2x10s (10 feet long) and a handful of deck screws and carriage bolts to construct these easy bench plans.
 Here's the complete list:

-On one of the uprights, measure 18 inches from the long point and make a 30 degree mark parallel to the top and bottom cuts.
-This is the position of the back leg support.
+On one of the uprights, measure 18 inches from the long point and make a 30-degree mark parallel to the top and bottom cuts.
+This line is the position of the back leg support.
 (See side view diagram)

-Repeat this process on the other upright and back leg support, keeping in mind that the two back leg supports must be on the inside of the two sides of the bench.
+Repeat this process on the other upright and back legs, keeping in mind that the back legs must be on the inside of the two leg assemblies of the bench.

-From the second 2x10, square off one end and cut it to make sure that the end is perfectly square.
+From the second 2x10, square off one end and cut it to ensure the end is square.
 Measure 48 inches and cut it to length.
-This is the seat of the bench.
-From the remaining piece of 2x10, measure 51 inches and cut it square.
-This is the backrest of the bench.
+This piece is the seat of the bench.
+From the remaining section of 2x10, measure 51 inches and cut it square.
+This piece is the backrest of the bench.

-Secure the seat of the bench onto the top of the back leg supports on each side of the assembled uprights with four or five of the deck screws on each end of the bench. (see diagrams)
+Secure the bench seat onto the top of the back leg supports on each side of the assembled uprights with four or five deck screws on each end of the bench. (see diagrams)

 Using a square, make sure that the seat and uprights are square.
 Align the backrest to the top of the uprights and secure each side with the remaining deck screws.
 (See diagram below)

 We hope you enjoy building this Aldo Leopold bench project as much as we did.
-Sometimes the simplest projects provide the most value.
+Sometimes, it's the simple projects that provide the most value.

 What next?